-The unsubsidized Federal Stafford Loan can be offered by itself or made in conjunction with the subsidized Federal Stafford Loan.
+The unsubsidized Federal Direct Stafford Loan can be offered by itself or made in conjunction with the subsidized Federal Direct Stafford Loan.
 Dependent students are eligible for a minimum of \$2000 in unsubsidized per academic year, not to exceed the aggregate loan limit of \$31,000.
-The student must apply for the subsidized Federal Stafford Loan before applying for the unsubsidized Federal Stafford Loan.
+The student must apply for the subsidized Federal Direct Stafford Loan before applying for the unsubsidized Federal Direct Stafford Loan.
 (FED)

-FEDERAL PARENT (PLUS): This loan is made to parents of dependent undergraduate students.
-The student must meet the same eligibility requirements as listed for the Federal Stafford Student Loans.
+FEDERAL DIRECT PARENT (PLUS): This loan is made to parents of dependent undergraduate students.
+The student must meet the same eligibility requirements as listed for the Federal Direct Stafford Student Loans.
 The maximum amount a parent can borrow per year per student cannot exceed the cost of education less all other financial aid received.
 A credit check is required and a promissory note must be signed.
 The interest rate is variable but capped at 9.00 percent.
 There is no grace period for repayment unless the parent borrower is also a student enrolled at least half-time.
+Students must complete the FAFSA to determine parent eligibility for the PLUS loan.

-NOTE: If the parent borrower is denied this loan, the dependent student may borrow additional funds under the unsubsidized Federal Stafford Loan for independent students, not to exceed the yearly or aggregate totals for the independent loan program.
+NOTE: If the parent borrower is denied this loan, the dependent student may borrow additional funds under the unsubsidized Federal Direct Stafford Loan for independent students, not to exceed the yearly or aggregate totals for the independent loan program.
 (FED)

-Each type of Federal Stafford Loan described here as well as the Federal PLUS loan will have an origination fee of 3 percent and could have an insurance fee of up to 1 percent deducted from the loan amount guaranteed by the lender.
-The loan must be guaranteed by the lender while the student is still enrolled and eligible.
+Each type of Federal Direct Stafford Loan described here as well as the Federal Direct PLUS loan will have an origination fee of 3 percent and could have an insurance fee of up to 1 percent deducted from the loan amount guaranteed.
+The loan must be guaranteed by while the student is still enrolled and eligible.
 SFS will request the loan funds for each term or semester for which the student is enrolled by Electronic Funds Transfer (EFT) or paper checks.
 The funds are sent to Park University and disbursed to the student's account after the enrollment adjustment period has ended and/or the student's required paperwork on file is complete.

 NOTE: ANY BREAK IN THE DATES OF ENROLLMENT REPORTED ON THE PROMISSORY NOTE TO THE LENDER WILL CANCEL ANY REMAINING DISBURSEMENTS OF THE LOAN!
-Example: Student indicates their dates of enrollment will be 08-09-06 to 05-07-07.
-This would be for Fall I, Fall II, Spring I and/ or Spring II.
+Example: Student indicates their dates of enrollment will be 08-09-11 to 05-07-12.
+This would be for Fall I, Fall II, Spring I and/or Spring II.
 Student decides not to enroll in the Fall II.
-Any loan checks that Park University receives for Fall II, Spring I and/or Spring II will be returned to the lender.
+Any loan checks that Park University receives for Fall II, Spring I and/or Spring II will be returned.
 If the student plans to reenroll in Spring I, Spring II or Summer, s/he must contact SFS and request to be repackaged for the remaining terms of enrollment.
-SFS will then contact the lender to guarantee a new loan reflecting the new enrollment dates.
+SFS will then contact to guarantee a new loan reflecting the new enrollment dates.